Set#

 The Syntax#

 Like any other set, a dynamic set has to be declared before it may be used in the model.
 Often, a dynamic set is declared as subset of a static set.
 Dynamic sets in GAMSPy may also be multi-dimensional like static sets.
-For the current maximum number of permitted dimensions, see Dimensions in the GAMS documentation.
+GAMSPy sets can have up to 20 dimensions.
 For multi-dimensional dynamic sets the index sets can also be specified explicitly at declaration.
 That way dynamic sets are domain checked.
 Of course it is also possible to use dynamic sets that are not domain checked.
 This provides additional power and flexibility but also a lack of intelligibility and danger.
 Any label is legal as long as such a set’s dimension, once established, is preserved.

 In general, the syntax for assigning membership to dynamic sets in GAMSPy is: